Skip to Main Content

 • Stool DNA test every 1 to 3 years

 Talk with your primary care provider about which test is best for you.
 Some people should be screened using a different schedule because of their personal or family health history.
-Talk with your primary care provider about your health history.
+Talk with your provider about your health history.